inkandfeet/inkdots/README.md

 # Inkdots

-Newsletters and analytics for users you love.
+Anonymous analytics and url shortening for users you love.
+Track pages, not people.

-Email newsletters with active, positive consent, and automatic unsubscribing.
+❤️-based.
+Know what your visitors _loved_, not just what they saw.

+Generate short urls that don't track who's clicking them.

 Analytics without creepy tracking, but with the ability to tell you what people really loved.

-Short urls that don't track who's clicking them.

 No logins.
 No cookies.
+No GDPR problems and no silly cookie popups.

-No GDPR problems.
-Nothing shared with third parties.
+Everything encrypted, nothing shared with third parties.

-Everything encrypted.

 Welcome to a friendlier future.

-Inkdots is web and email, with heart.

 Tech:
     (Can use database or flat files for config.)